 And it's gone.
 I made it two days ago and it's already gone. #sad

-The base of this ice cream starts out really differently, with a sweet cream cheese mixture that makes me want to eat it by the spoonful rather than take the time to churn it into ice cream.
-It’s insanely good on it’s own, but instead of overwhelming the cherries and chocolate, the flavors all blend together and you just wind up with an ultra-creamy ice cream – creamy in flavor AND texture.
-The cherries are roasted to bring out all their sweet juiciness (don’t even get me started on the joys of roasting fruit), and big chunks of chocolate just make me extra-happy.
+The base of this ice cream starts out really differently, with a sweet cream cheese mixture (similar to the one in this cheesecake ice cream) that I would gladly just eat by the spoonful.
+It's crazy good on its own, but instead of overwhelming the cherries and chocolate, the flavors all blend together and you just wind up with an ultra-creamy ice cream - creamy in flavor AND texture.
+The cherries are roasted to bring out all their sweet juiciness (don't even get me started on the joys of roasting fruit), and big chunks of chocolate just make me extra-happy.
 The best part?
-Pull it out of the freezer and it’s so scoopably soft and creamy you can steal bites with a spoon all day long.
+Pull it out of the freezer and it's so scoopably soft and creamy you can steal bites with a spoon all day long.
 (What?
 Who said that?!)

 I really love everything I've made with my ten pounds of cherries so far, but I really, really, really love this ice cream.